egberts/egberts.github.io-src/content/articles/gentoo-qemu-setup-tiny.md

 Go down two more lines to the stage3-amd64-musl-20220720T2237212.tar.DIGESTS.gz file.
 Download and save that file.

-# Network Setup

-I use the Gentoo `net-setup` to get the Internet up and running ... fast.

-Use the 'manual configuration' option in `net-setup`, if you got some esoteric but exotic network setup.

 # Obtain PGP Keys of Gentoo Organization